lzzsmile/Android_Picture_Viewer_APP/README.md

 * Enable automatic paging when user scroll down

-* Store the preference settings selected by user
+* Store the preference settings selected by user, and load photos accordingly